How to Find Opinion Leader on the Online Social Network?: Introduction

-Numerous review papers have discussed the related research topics.
-Riquelme et al. provided an extensive survey on activity, popularity and influence measures that rank influential users in Twitter network\cite{riquelme2016measuring}.
-Bamakan et al. categorised the characteristics of opinion leaders and the approaches for opinion leader detection\cite{bamakan2019opinion}.
-Panchendrarajan et al. conducted a comprehensive survey on topic-based influential user detection\cite{panchendrarajan2023topic}.
-However, there is a lack of consensus between definitions and methods.
-In contrast, we focus in this paper is on identifying influential nodes in OSNs and providing a corresponding definition of opinion leaders in relation to social psychology.
+In recent years, numerous review papers have discussed the related research topics.
+Riquelme et al. provided an extensive survey on activity, popularity and influence measures that rank influential users in Twitter network \cite{riquelme2016measuring}.
+Bamakan et al. categorised the characteristics of opinion leaders and the approaches for opinion leader detection \cite{bamakan2019opinion}.
+A great deal of existing work focus on proxies for opinion-leaders which is to see how information diffuses on the social network statistically, without checking for: (i) whether this information has influence for a topic, and (ii) how is influence actually exerted and by whom.
+Part of the challenge is the lack of well labeled data sets (need to label topic-specific influence) of sufficient size across diverse topics.
+Panchendrarajan et al. conducted a comprehensive survey on topic-based influential user detection \cite{panchendrarajan2023topic}.
+However, there is a lack of consensus between definitions and methods of what constitutes a holistic view of opinion leader across disciplines.
+In contrast to previous reviews, this review paper focuses on identifying influential nodes in OSNs and providing a cross-disciplinary definition of opinion leaders in relation to social psychology foundational knowledge.